 Venice… Basel… Maldives?
-The island nation isn’t a place you’d ordinarily associate with the art world, but Joali's immersive art collection and big-name curators might yet coax the critics into their string bikinis.
-The resort has a playful spirit and an endless array of activities: follow the Art Map through the palms, find the most colourful reefs with resident marine biologist Sam, or learn to cook Maldivian delicacies in the teaching kitchen.
-Or, just spend your days floating between your villa’s private pool, the pristine white beach and the colonial-chic beach bar and your bed… it's a spectacularly romance-inspiring spot, after all.
+The honeymoon-heaven island nation isn’t a place you’d ordinarily associate with the art world, but Joali's immersive art collection and big-name curators might yet coax the critics into their string bikinis.
+The uber-romantic resort has a playful spirit and an endless array of activities: follow the Art Map through the palms, find the most colourful reefs with resident marine biologist Sam, or learn to cook Maldivian delicacies in the teaching kitchen.
+Or, just spend your days floating between your villa’s private pool, the pristine white beach, the colonial-chic beach bar and your bed… it's a spectacularly romance-inspiring spot, after all.

 Noon, but flexible, subject to availability; check-in starts at 2pm.